GLTEN/gltenhelp/docs/source/designPeriod.rst

     The name given to the design period.
 If you only have one design period this can be left blank, but it is recommended to provide a name for experiments with two or more periods

 Start Year, End Year & ongoing
     If the experiment only has one period this can be left blank.
-If youre experiment has two or more design periods you should indicate the start and years for each period.
+If your experiment has two or more design periods you should indicate the start and years for each period.
 Only the most recent period can be ongoing.

 Design type
     Select an appropriate experiment design type from the list.
 If none matches, select *other* and provide a description in the *Design description* text box.